 - On the second feed of day three, add one tablespoon of flour and another of water, mix together, cover with the damp tea towel and leave for another 12 hours.

-- Add 75g flour and 100ml water, stir to make a paste, cover with the damp tea towel and leave in a warm place for 4-12 hours until bubbles appear.
+- Add 75g flour and 100ml water, stir to make a paste, invert a larger mixing bowl over the bowl of ferment and leave in a warm place for 4-12 hours until bubbles appear.
 When bubbly, your ferment is ready to use (you can either dispose of any unused starter after bread making or keep and feed it regularly until your next baking session).

 - Rub some oil around the inside of a 500g/1lb bread tin.

-- Add the white bread flour and milk to the bowl of ferment and stir to make a smooth batter.
-Avoid adding extra flour.
+- Add 150g of white bread flour and 100ml of milk to the 1st batter and stir to until smooth.

-- Drizzle the oil over the paste and turn the mixture a couple of times in the bowl to form a mass coated in oil.
+- Drizzle the oil over the sticky batter and, using a spatula, turn the mixture a couple of times in the bowl to encourage the formation of an oily, doughy mass.

 - Turn your mixing bowl upside down and place it over the tin.

 - Leave in a warm place until the mixture rises to the top of the tin which may take 2-12 hours.

 - Remove the mixing bowl and bake for 35-40